Field (mathematics): Classic definition

-Even more summarized: a field is a commutative ring where 0 ≠ 1 and all nonzero elements are invertible under multiplication.
+Even more succinctly: a field is a commutative ring where 0 ≠ 1 and all nonzero elements are invertible under multiplication.

 Alternative definition

-Fields can also be defined in different, but equivalent ways.
+Fields can also be defined in different, but equivalent, ways.
 One can alternatively define a field by four binary operations (addition, subtraction, multiplication, and division) and their required properties.
 Division by zero is, by definition, excluded.
 In order to avoid existential quantifiers, fields can be defined by two binary operations (addition and multiplication), two unary operations (yielding the additive and multiplicative inverses respectively), and two nullary operations (the constants 0 and 1).
 These operations are then subject to the conditions above.
 Avoiding existential quantifiers is important in constructive mathematics and computing.
-One may equivalently define a field by the same two binary operations, one unary operation (the multiplicative inverse), and two constants 1 and −1, since 0 = 1 + (−1) and −a = (−1)a.
+One may equivalently define a field by the same two binary operations, one unary operation (the multiplicative inverse), and two (not necessarily distinct) constants 1 and −1, since 0 = 1 + (−1) and −a = (−1)a.

 Examples

 Rational numbers

 Rational numbers have been widely used a long time before the elaboration of the concept of field.